 La crainte de mourir est aussi la crainte de ne pouvoir mourir.
 Le fait que nous ne pouvons pas éprouver jusqu’au bout la réalité de la mort rend la mort irréelle, et cette irréalité nous condamne à craindre de ne mourir qu’irréellement, de ne pas vraiment mourir, de demeurer comme pris, à jamais, entre la vie et la mort, dans un état de non-existence et de non-mort.

 The impossibility of death as a complete and completed action of one’s own life haunts the writing of both Leiris and Blanchot, and it disturbs the ethical preoccupation of Semprun’s storytelling fiction too.
 For Leiris and Blanchot, the problem concerns how to reconcile death in and as an experience of life.
 Death is absurd because it happens to me without my ever being fully conscious of it; if I am alive I cannot be dead, but if I am dead I cannot say ‘je suis mort’.
 To know for certain that one has died, one must be in a position of after, one must be able to look back on the experience and say that ‘je suis mort’: ‘I died’, ‘I am dead’.
 This complex dilemma is a central notion in this discussion because Semprun’s artistic storytelling practice is a process that remembers past experiences in pursuit of future world-making and self-understandings, but in the case of the experience of death, an experience that was unexperienced and yet lived through, it is bound up with the impossible self-reflexive task of narrating death from the perspective of the one who died and yet still awaits death.
 Holocaust fiction, ethically speaking, must walk a fine line between storying the extraordinary in such a way that one is able to gain some insight into the experience, while also running the risk of appropriating the unimaginability and intransmissability of the Holocaust into commonplace and presentable narrative frames that nullify the gravity of the experience.
-Fiction is not only ethical insofar as it promotes a dialogic understanding of experience but insofar as it precisely prevents the understanding of unexperienced experience.
+Fiction is not only ethical insofar as it promotes a dialogic understanding of experience, but also insofar as it precisely prevents the understanding of unexperienced experience.
 This impasse is given voice through Semprun’s works.

 In L’Écriture, Semprun is struck by the idea that he did not survive the camp, but rather that he passed through death in Buchenwald, returning as a ghost, a revenant:

 Une idée m’est venue, soudain […] la sensation, en tout cas, soudaine, très forte, de ne pas avoir échappé à la mort, mais de l’avoir traversée.
 D’avoir été, plutôt, traversé par elle.
 De l’avoir vécue, en quelque sorte. […] Peut-être n’avais-je pas tout bêtement survécu à la mort mais en étais-je ressuscité: peut-être étais-je immortel, désormais.
-En sursis illimité… (pp. 278)
+En sursis illimité… (pp. 27–8)